-This idea can be easily extended to one-shot image generation, by replacing $\Delta T$ with the direction obtained by target image $I_t$ and a batch of generated images by the source generator: $\Delta I' = E_I(I_t) - \mathbb{E}_i \{E_I(G_s(z_i))\}$, where $\mathbb{E}_i \{E_I(G_s(z_i))\}$ denotes the mean of the CLIP embedding for a batch of generated images.
-MTG \cite{zhu2022mindthegap} extends the idea for one-shot image generation by replacing the mean embedding with the projection of the target image on the source generator denoted as $I^*_s$.
+{\bf Extending directional guidance for one-shot setting.} Directional loss proposed in NADA \citep{gal2022stylegannada} can be easily extended to one-shot image generation, by replacing $\Delta T$ with the direction obtained by target image $I_t$ and a batch of generated images by the source generator: $\Delta I' = E_I(I_t) - \mathbb{E}_i \{E_I(G_s(z_i))\}$, where $\mathbb{E}_i \{E_I(G_s(z_i))\}$ denotes the mean of the CLIP embedding for a batch of generated images.
+MTG \citep{zhu2022mindthegap} extends the idea for one-shot image generation by replacing the mean embedding with the projection of the target image on the source generator denoted as $I^*_s$.
 Specifically, MTG uses GAN inversion to get the corresponding $z^{ref}$ for $I_t$, and uses it to generate the projected image: $I^*_s=G_s(z^{ref})$.
 HyperDomainNet improves the performance of the NADA and MTG by freezing the weights of the source generator and training modulation weights for the synthesis part inside the generator.
-DiFa \cite{zhang2022difa} adds an attentive style loss to directional loss of NADA \cite {gal2022stylegannada} as a local-level adaptation which aligns the intermediate tokens of the generated image with source and pre-trained GAN.
-OneCLIP \cite{kwon2022oneclip} exploits the CLIP embedding for three major modules in one-shot learning: i) inverting sample into latent space, ii) preserving the diversity of the GAN during adaptation, and iii) a patch-wise contrastive learning approach for preserving local consistency.
+DiFa \citep{zhang2022difa} adds an attentive style loss to directional loss of NADA \citep {gal2022stylegannada} as a local-level adaptation which aligns the intermediate tokens of the generated image with source and pre-trained GAN.
+OneCLIP \citep{kwon2022oneclip} exploits the CLIP embedding for three major modules in one-shot learning: i) inverting sample into latent space, ii) preserving the diversity of the GAN during adaptation, and iii) a patch-wise contrastive learning approach for preserving local consistency.

-IPL \cite{guo2023ipl} mentions that NADA \cite{gal2022stylegannada} uses a fixed update direction for a target domain due to manual text prompts being used for describing source and target domains.
-To address this, \cite{guo2023ipl} learns a specific prompt for each generated image, \eg, "{\em Elder glass man} photo" $\rightarrow$ "{\em Elder glass man} Fernando Botero Painting".
-A mapper function $F$ is used to learn prompts for the generated images $G_s(z_i)$:

-where $[V]_j^i$ represents the $j^{th}$ prompt vector.
-Then, the domain embedding $[Y_s]$ is added to this prompt to represent both the prompt and the domain: $M_s^i =F(z_i)[Y_s]$.
-The mapper function is trained by contrastive loss in the CLIP space.
-After training $F$, the same adaptation process as NADA \cite{gal2022stylegannada} can be used but using $T_s(z_i)=[V]_1^i [V]_2^i ...
-[V]_m^i [Y_s]$.